ravisantoshgudimetla/incubator-openwhisk-deploy-kube/README_CONSOLIDATED.md

 ```
 kubectl create -f configure/openwhisk.yml
+watch kubectl -n openwhisk get all
 ```

+Make sure all pods enter the Running state before moving on.
+If not, something broken and start troubleshooting by looking in the logs of the failing pods.

 This doesn't yet include the nginx container, it just exposes the controller service.
 If using `minikube`, you can get the url for the